vseryakov/tabbededitor/README.md

 # Tabbed Editor for Qt Creator 3.x

-This is a fork of the project http://sourceforge.net/projects/tabbededitor/
+This started as a fork of the project http://sourceforge.net/projects/tabbededitor/ but has been rewritten completely since then.

+Features:
+ - Adds only one extra line below the menubar
+ - Save/restore tabs in the same order between restarts
+ - Can be shown/hidden from the menu without restarts
+ - Keeps itself in sync with the open editors

 # Build